-The JavaScript SDK lets you connect, capture, publish, and subscribe to streams using the Dolby.io Streaming Platform.
+The Web SDK lets you connect, capture, publish, and subscribe to streams in your web applications.

 <script src="https://cdn.jsdelivr.net/npm/@millicast/sdk/dist/millicast.umd.min.js"></script>